pstradowski/p3-behavioral-cloning/writeup_report.md

 #### 1. Solution Design Approach

 My initial goal was an architecture which should be as simple as possible, therefeore I started with comma.ai model, then switched to Nvidia architecture.
-I tuned both architectures heavily and found Nvidia base better than comma.ai, however this should be double checked.
+I tuned both architectures heavily and found Nvidia based one better than comma.ai, however this should be double checked.
 I took into account transfer learning on VGG16 from Image Net, however the first good results turned me to tune another model.

 One of my assumption was to allow for quick trial and error, therefore I needed something which I can train fast using either my laptop or AWS GPU instance.